Commutativity and Kleisli laws of codensity monads of probability measures: Commutativity of codensity monads and probability bimeasures

-The definition of a codensity monad in \hyperref[sect3]{Section 3} can be generalised to any 2-category, by requiring that the diagram in \hyperref[defn3.1]{Defintion 3.1} is a Kan extension in that 2-category.
-In this section we begin by giving sufficient conditions for a codensity monad to be lifted to \textbf{MonCat}, i.e. such that it receives a lax monoidal structure making it the codensity monad in the 2-category \textbf{MonCat}.
-In \hyperref[prop5.6]{Proposition 5.6} we give a simplified condition which is valid in a restricted setting, but which is general enough for all the examples in \hyperref[section2]{Section 2}.
-Verifying this condition requires the theory of probability bimeasures, and so won't be shown until \hyperref[sect6]{Section 6}.
-The remainder of the section develops the theory of exactly pointwise monoidal Kan extensions.
-The main result of this subsection is \hyperref[thm5.11]{Theorem 5.11} which characterises the monoidal codensity monads which are exactly pointwise, and gives a description of their Kleisli category.
+The definition of a codensity monad in \hyperref[section3]{Section 3} can be generalised to any 2{-}category, by requiring that the diagram in \hyperref[definition3.2]{Definition 3.2} is a Kan extension in that 2{-}category.
+In this section, we begin by giving sufficient conditions for a codensity monad to receive a lax monoidal structure, making it the codensity monad in the 2{-}category \textbf{MonCat} of monoidal categories, lax monoidal functors, and monoidal natural transformations.
+In \hyperref[prop5.6]{Proposition 5.6}, we give a simplified condition for the probability monads considered in \hyperref[section2]{Section 2}.
+Verifying this condition will rely on the theory of probability bimeasures, and we provide a basic overview of this in \hyperref[subsection5.8]{Section 5.8}.
+We then show that the Radon monad and the restriction of the Giry monad to standard Borel spaces satisfy the condition in \hyperref[prop5.6]{Proposition 5.6}, but the other monads from \hyperref[section2]{Section 2} do not.
+In fact, the Radon monad and restriction of the Giry monad satisfy much stronger conditions, making them \textit{exactly pointwise monoidal codensity monads}, and we study these conditions in \hyperref[subsection5.18]{Section 5.18}.
+The main result of this subsection is \hyperref[thm5.23]{Theorem 5.23}, which provides a characterisation of the monoidal codensity monads that are exactly pointwise, and gives a description of their Kleisli category.